 Thus began the journey into adoption.

 I have chosen to look at the first steps of my journey in that way.
 I could hold anger, sadness, and pain surrounding the first three years, but that would only cause me to be stuck in the past.
-I struggle with abandonment, attachment and rejection, but they do not define me and are not a result of malicious behavior.
-Life is what we make it, and although we have not been able to control different events and their consequences, we are in charge of growing from each action.
+Life is what we make it.
+Although we are not always in control of what happens to us, we do have the control to grow from it.